Sign in to access your HIS profile below.

 Supporting research in the field of infection prevention and control in healthcare is a vital HIS activity.
-In order to encourage a diverse range of research, we offer funding for small scale research and pilot projects and major research projects.
+In order to encourage a diverse range of research, we offer funding for small scale research and major research projects.
 We also offer funding to support the professional and career development of our members, as well as grants to support public engagement events and events organised by, or for, healthcare professionals.